Knowledge base

 - Click on the blue Connect button:

-- Uncheck the additional configuration box for mobile devices if necessary.
+- Uncheck the box for additional mobile device configuration if necessary.

 - Click on the blue Finish button: